-- 96% of people rated Driver Hire’s customer service as good/excellent*
+- 98% of people rated Driver Hire’s customer service as Excellent / Good (79% chose ‘excellent’)*

-- Driver Hire Nationwide won Franchisor of the Year 2019 for their ethical and supportive approach to franchising
+- Driver Hire was crowned Franchisor of the Year – Silver Winner 2022 for their ethical and supportive approach to franchising

 - Parent company, Specialist People Services Group’s (SPS) turnover reached a record of £150m in 2018

-- SPS Group was named in Sunday Times HSBC International Track 200 for the third time in February this year, taking spot 113 on the list which ranks the UK companies with the fastest-growing international sales based on overseas revenues of £1m or more.
+- SPS Group was named in Sunday Times HSBC International Track 200 for the third time in February 2022, taking spot 113 on the list which ranks the UK companies with the fastest-growing international sales based on overseas revenues of £1m or more

 What may seem like just a simple feedback survey at first, can be an incredibly powerful tool that allows you to see, learn and grow.